Now Is Good

 Healthy & Unhealthy Elements

-Healthy: Dakota Fanning did a fantastic job for her respective performance.
+Healthy: Dakota Fanning did a fantastic job for her performance.
 The sole reason why Dakota wanted to star in this movie, is because a friend she knew died from cancer.

 Other Cast Members such as Jeremy Irvine, Kaya Scodelario, (Teresa from The Maze Runner series) Paddy Considine, (Wainwright from Hot Fuzz) Olivia Williams, (the chick from Rushmore) all did a great job for their respective performances.